jbakse/compform_site/content/animation/index.md

 1. How many parameters does it take?
 Are they all required?
 1. What does `if (dist(0, 0, xx, yy) > fuzz) continue;` do?
 1. What happens without this line?
 1. How many ellipses are drawn on each call of fuzzy_ellipse?
+Are you sure?
+1. Does the answer to the previous question suggest avenues for improving `fuzzy_ellipse()`?

    {% js-lab "challenges/fuzzy_01.js" %}

 ### Fuzzy Ellipse II